Ukraine recaptures village as Russian forces hold other lines, fire on fleeing civilians elsewhere

 The Russian Defense Ministry on Sunday continued to insist that it was repelling Ukrainian attacks in the area.
 It said in a statement that Ukrainian attempts at offensive operations on the southern Donetsk and Zaporizhzhia axes of the frontline over the past 24 hours had been “unsuccessful.”

 Vladimir Rogov, a Russian-installed official in the Zaporizhzhia region, insisted that Blahodatne and two other villages in the region were in a “gray area” in terms of who controls them.
-According to Rogov, Ukrainian forces briefly seized another village in the neighboring Donetsk region, but were swiftly routed by Russian troops.

-"The situation is developing.
-Nothing extraordinary is happening,” he said in a Telegram post.

-In his biggest signal yet that a renewed push to drive out Russian forces had begun, Zelenskyy said Saturday that “counteroffensive and defensive actions” were underway.
-He refused to disclose any details but asked to pass it on to Russian President Vladimir Putin that his top commanders were in a “positive” mindset as their troops engaged in intense fighting along the front line.
+However, Rogov said in a Telegram post that Russian fighters had been forced to leave the village of Neskuchne in the Donetsk region.
+In a video, fighters identifying themselves as members of a Ukrainian volunteer force claimed to have taken the village.

-A day earlier, Putin asserted that Ukraine’s counteroffensive had started, and said Ukrainian forces were taking “significant losses.”
+Russian President Vladimir Putin has asserted that that Ukraine’s counteroffensive had started, and said Ukrainian forces were taking “significant losses.”

-Top Ukrainian authorities stopped short of announcing a full-blown counteroffensive was underway, though some Western analysts said fiercer fighting and reported use of reserve troops suggested it was.

 In other developments: